maxzheng/great-life-guide/double.md

    When moving your eyes left to right, jump from one group of words to the next instead of moving smoothly.
    Try to use peripheral vision to read in more words -- this takes practice and time, but will let you reach 1000+ WPM.

-If you are using a mobile app or electronic device, like Kindle, here are some tips:

-1. Change the font size so that you can read the whole group of words in a single line, then just read from top to bottom smoothly (without moving your eyes left to right) and try to take in multiple lines at the same time if possible -- that is key to reading over 1000+ WPM.
-2. Turn off smooth scrolling and flip to the next page instead so you don't need to re-locate where you are reading when scrolling.
+If you are using a mobile app or electronic device, like Kindle, turn off smooth scrolling and flip to the next page instead so you can easily locate the next group of words to read.

 ### #3 Prioritization